jubich/recipes/docs/basics/firstcalc.rst

 ------------

 This file contains detailed information about the properties of your system.
-It is updated continuously during the run, by the end of the calculation will contain values calculated during the last SCC cycle.
+It is updated continuously during the run, by the end of the calculation it will contain the values calculated during the last SCC cycle.
 All the numerical values given in this file are in atomic units, unless explicitly specified otherwise.

 `detailed.out` contains (among other data) the number of the last geometry step